HannesRammer/dart-server-client-sample-code/README.md

 and
 "File Access in Client"

 use this basic polymer server gui template I wrote.

+currently you have to run first "bin/runMe.dart" and second "web/app/index.html"

 my example consists of

 simpleServer